 The route guides are a fun way to learn about the communities you roll through on your way to your destination.
 Luckily someone saved them and made them available.
-If you wish, you can print them, or you can keep them on a tablet.
+You can print them or keep them on a tablet if you wish.

 Below the guide is a downloadable and printable Amtrak schedule, the times are current, but the days of operation are not; this is a daily train.

 The City of New Orleans Schedule

 A brief look at the major stops for the train:

 |9:15 am next day||Chicago.
 IL||8:05 pm departure|